 Flavors/Temps: Salty, Cold

-History/Folklore: Earthworms have been used in Traditional Chinese Medicine, Ayervedic Medicine and Traditional Arabic and Islamic Medicine for many thousands of years to treat acute feverish conditions.
+History/Folklore: Earthworms have been used in Traditional Chinese Medicine, Ayervedic Medicine, Traditional Arabic, and Islamic Medicine for many thousands of years to treat acute feverish conditions.

 In China, the best earthworms are said to come from Guangdong.

 Modern science confirms that the three thrombolytic enzymes contained in earthworms: fibrinolysin (plasmin), profibrinolysin activator, and collagenase are effective in dissolving thrombus and restoring blood circulation to the brain helping to ease seizures, headaches, and other related conditions involving heat in the blood .